eli-boninger/study-guides/React interview prep.md

 3. Virtual DOM - lightweight representation of the real DOM in memory.
 When the state of an object changes, the virtual DOM changes only that object in the real DOM, rather than updating all the objects
 4. One-way data binding - Unidirectional data flow with nesting components
 5. Performance - Updates only components that have changed, rather than all components.
+6. Supports SSR - this boosts SEO of an app

 ### Common interview questions